 In general, my philosophy towards information security is to take an approach that reduces the amount of human decision-making.
 We need to stop relying on the end-user (or even the administrator) to do the right thing.
 With advances in machine learning and other tools that can help protect against risky activities, organizations should always leverage security products that remove burden and decision making.
 Tools that allow auto-remediation or active enforcement should always be prioritized over products that could introduce more human error.

 For example, machine learning and analytics have made it completely easy to detect anomalous behavior.
 When an intelligent solution is deployed into an organization’s network, it can start tracking the behavior of the users and accounts and see what normal behavior looks like.
 Based on that risk profile that is created, they can tell what behavior is normal and what isn’t.
 It would have to take an email security solution with visibility and real-time remediation capabilities to stop this particular BEC compromise from happening as referenced in this blog.

 The steps as outlined by Proofpoint are applicable to every security product.
 Most notably, customers need to take into account three critical steps in protecting against malicious actors:

-Auto-Remediating in Real-Time: Lastly, visibility and detection mean nothing if you can’t block or remediate risk when you see it.
-While no security solution on the market is able to prevent all attacks from occurring in your environment, having a solution that is able to preempt risky activity in real time with an adaptive response (such as block, alert an administrator, or step up authentication) to verify identity or prevent a threat will take the burden off your SOC team, help stop breaches, and mitigate further damages.
+Lastly, visibility and detection mean nothing if you can’t block or remediate risk when you see it.
+While no security solution on the market is able to prevent all attacks from occurring in your environment, having a solution that is able to preempt risky activity in real-time with an adaptive response (such as block, alert an administrator, or step-up authentication) to verify the identity or prevent a threat will take the burden off your SOC team, help stop breaches, and mitigate further damages.